wen-chiu/automation/script/README.md

 please install python, all lib use in script was build-in.

 ## Usage
+> NOTE: Please execueted as Adminitrator or open terminal which run as Administrator

 move to download folder and execute as following

 Enable wi-fi